nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `listm`

-* This command may change the Meeting that is currently displayed via the `viewm` command, as detailed in the description for `viewm`.
+* This command may change the meeting that is currently displayed in the details list via the `viewm` command, as detailed [here](#viewing-detailed-meeting-information--viewm).

 <div style="page-break-after: always;"></div>